Getting started with a serial console

 /etc/ssh/sshd_config

 by default).
-Only a superuser has read and write access to the file. -
+Only a superuser has read and write permissions for the file. -

 Set